 Students are responsible for tracking their academic progress and knowing whether the courses they select meet their degree requirements.
-All Clarke University students have electronic access to their academic records, including class schedule, grades, unofficial transcript, and program evaluation.
-Program evaluation is a detailed record of a student's degree requirements and includes all course work that a student has completed or is in the process of completing.
-The academic requirements on the program evaluation reflect the requirements listed in the academic catalog at the time of matriculation.
+All Clarke University students have electronic access to their academic records, including class schedule, grades, unofficial transcript, and program evaluation/My Progress.
+My Progress is a detailed record of a student's degree requirements and includes all planned, in progress and completed course work.
+The academic requirements on My Progress reflect the requirements listed in the academic catalog at the time of matriculation.